Below are emphasis areas with listings of required and elective courses. Full course descriptions are available in the Art Course Catalog.

 Kate Hawkes, M.F.A.firstname.lastname@example.org

-The 24 credit minor is open to students in all schools and colleges within the university.
-The course array provides training and exploration in camera operations, film and print processing, digital imaging techniques, composition and image design, photojournalism, commercial photography, and fine art practice.
-REQUIRED: 24 credits including ART 160, 272, 274, 276, and 479; and electives in ART chosen from ART 373, 374, 376, 377, 473, 474, 475, 375 OR 379.
+The Photo Minor is open to students in all schools and colleges within the university.
+The course array provides training and exploration in camera operations, film and print processing, digital imaging techniques, two-dimensional design/composition, studio lighting, experimental processes, documentary photography, applied photography, and fine art practice.
+Required: 24 credits

 Joel Elgin earned both the M.A. and the M.F.A from the University of Iowa under Mauricio Lasansky.
 He taught for five years at Dartmouth College before his present position as Professor of Printmaking at The University of Wisconsin-La Crosse.